-THE ACADEMY IS A FREE, FIVE WEEKS, ONCE A WEEK, WORKSHOP.
+THE ACADEMY IS A FREE, SIX WEEKS, ONCE A WEEK, WORKSHOP.

 CHILDCARE (for kids ages from 0-10) & MEALS WILL BE PROVIDED FOR PARTICIPATING FAMILIES.